Put us to the test

 • Capturing and validating key information from your contracts.

-Once your repository is ready, we’ll run a short kick-off session to show you what we’ve built.
+Once your repository is ready, we’ll run a short demo to walk you through what we’ve built.
+You’ll see how your contracts have been structured, which data points we’ve captured, and how to get the most out of Nomio.

 Things to keep in mind during your trial